 1999 The merger of Kansas Workwear and Norwegian Wenaas is completed – and the new group is called Kansas Wenaas Group.
 Wenaas brings a leading position in the Norwegian work wear market, especially within the offshore industry.
 The Wenaas organisation also comprises activities in the United Kingdom and the United States.
 Axcel Industri investor A/S acquires the share capital of Kansas Wenaas A/S and delist the company from the Copenhagen and Oslo Stock Exchanges.
 Axcel intends to contribute to the continued expansion and evolution of the Kansas Wenaas Group.

 2000 The Kansas Wenaas Group combines activities with the EHCO-KLM Group in the Netherlands.
-EHCO-KLM adds leading brands, including Adolphe Lafont, and market positions in Holland, France and Germany.
+EHCO-KLM adds leading brands and market positions in Holland, France and Germany.

 2003 The Group changes its name from Kansas Wenaas to KWINTET.